TSS Earnslaw: History

 In 1968, the Earnslaw was very nearly scrapped.
 She was leased by Fiordland Travel (subsequently Real Journeys, and then RealNZ) in 1969, and later purchased by the same company in 1982.
 She was taken out of service for a major refit in 1984.
 Her 12 m-high funnel was painted bright red, with the hull a snow-white, and her kauri timber decks glassed in.

 In 1984, the composer Ron Goodwin created a New Zealand Suite of six pieces recording his impressions of places he had visited.
 One of these is the "Earnslaw Steam Theme" based on the rhythm of the ship's engines, which he wrote after a trip to Lake Wakatipu.
 In March 1990, Queen Elizabeth II and Prince Philip travelled on the Earnslaw.
 Other royalty who have been on board include the Prince of Thailand and the King and Queen of Belgium.

 In June 2021, a report into greenhouse gas emissions in Otago calculated that in the 12-month period July 2018 to June 2019, Earnslaw emitted 4,076 tonnes of 'carbon dioxide-equivalent'.
 This represented 1 percent of all transport-related greenhouse gas emissions in the Queenstown-Lakes District.
 In October 2021, RealNZ announced that it was investigating carbon-neutral or carbon-zero means of powering the vessel.
 At a celebration in 2022 of Earnslaw completing 110 years of service on the lake, RealNZ said that it was exploring biofuel, wood pellets and hydrogen as alternative sources of boiler fuel, but that a decision was a few years away.

-The 2025 the Earnslaw underwent its longest and most significant survey in its 113-year career.
+In 2025 the Earnslaw underwent its longest and most significant survey in its 113-year career.
 The work carried out at the Kelvin Heights slipway included completely removing both engines from the vessel for cleaning, overhaul and replacement of parts.
 The engines were transported to Invercargill for overhaul.
 Some hull plates were replaced, and both boilers were retubed.